-News Release – Governor Ige announces new program that makes clean energy more accessible and affordable in Hawai‘iPosted on Apr 8, 2019 in Latest News, Press Releases
+News Release – Governor Ige announces new program that makes clean energy more accessible and affordable in Hawai‘iPosted on Apr 8, 2019 in Latest Department News, Office of the Governor Press Releases

 HONOLULU – The State of Hawai‘i took another significant step forward in meeting the state’s 100 percent renewable energy goal.
 Gov. David Ige announced an innovative new program designed to make green energy installments such as solar water heaters and photovoltaic panels, more accessible and affordable for homeowners, renters, small businesses and non-profit organizations.